kwresilo/ubcc1pi/README.md

 # ubcc1pi
-A package for the selection and analysis of charged current single pion muon neutrino interactions in MicroBooNE
+A package for the selection and analysis of charged current single pion muon neutrino interactions in MicroBooNE.

 ## Overview
 This repository contains code which can be run in LArSoft or as a standalone package.
 The LArSoft component is used to exctract relevant